clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 	sudo telemctl start

-This enables and starts the :command:`telemd` daemon and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
+This enables and starts the :command:`telemprobd` and :command:`telempostd` daemons and your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
 If this file does not exist, the :command:`telemd` daemon will use the file